-- the proper use of public key cryptography and certificates, - o the related risks, - read and agree to all terms and conditions of this CPS and the End-User Agreement for Relying Parties, - verify certificates issued by this CA, including use of revocation information, in accordance with the certification path validation procedure, taking into account any critical certificate extensions, - use their best judgment when relying on a certificate issued by this CA and assess if such reliance is reasonable under the circumstances, - determine whether such reliance is reasonable given the extent of the security and trust provided by a certificate issued by this CA, - comply with all laws and regulations applicable to a Relying Party's right to export, import, and/or use a certificate issued by this CA and/or related information.
+- be held responsible for the understanding of: - o the proper use of public key cryptography and certificates, - the related risks. - read and agree to all terms and conditions of this CPS and the End-User Agreement for Relying Parties, - verify certificates issued by this CA, including use of revocation information, in accordance with the certification path validation procedure, taking into account any critical certificate extensions and key usage. - use their best judgment when relying on a certificate issued by this CA and assess if such reliance is reasonable under the circumstances, - determine whether such reliance is reasonable given the extent of the security and trust provided by a certificate issued by this CA, - comply with all laws and regulations applicable to a Relying Party's right to export, import, and/or use a certificate issued by this CA and/or related information.
 Relying Parties shall be responsible for procuring all required licenses and permissions for any export, import, and/or use of a certificate issued by this CA and/or related information.